rem, em and px units

 em units

-em units are used in media queries the same way as rem units, but they are not affected by font-size specified on html/:root element.
+em units are used in media queries the same way as rem units, but they are not affected by the font-size specified on the html/:root element.

 1em is considered to be 16px.